ButcherDing/ButcherDing/README.md

 - Excellent written and verbal communication, pitching these to all types of organisations and audiences, sometimes in multiple languages (Japanese, Spanish, French... and English).

 - Adaptable, highly motivated, disciplined, and a self-starter.
-I learned everything I know about coding/development in 7 months of self-teaching.
-Imagine what I can do for your organization in 3, 6, 12 months or more?
+I learned everything I know about coding/development in 9 months of self-teaching.
+Imagine what I can do for your organization in 3, 6, 12 months or more.